ANJULI SHAH-JOHNSON, LCSW, LMT

 Increased ability to connect with others

 How will I know if this is worth trying?
-Body-centered therapy is often a good fit for folks who:

-(Co-regulating touch can be a great addition to talk therapy)
+*you love your talk therapist but want to add somatic work- (Co-regulating touch can be a great addition to talk therapy)

-*Struggle to find the words for what they are experiencing but may notice that they have a lot of headaches, belly difficulties and other physical responses to stress/emotions
+a lot of headaches, belly difficulties and other physical responses to stress/emotions

-*have chronic tension, pain or ongoing medical issues
+*you have chronic tension, pain or ongoing medical issues

-*experienced significant life events early on in their lives (neglect, abuse, immigration, caregiver limitations)
+*you experience significant life events early on in their lives (neglect, abuse, immigration, caregiver limitations)

-*have or currently experience systemic oppression
+*you have or currently experience systemic oppression

 What might not make this a good fit right now?